Columbia, Queensland: Education

 Dalrymple Trade Training Centre is a secondary (10-12) education unit at 1-13 Macpherson Street (20.0570°S 146.2658°E).
 It operates in conjunction with secondary schools in the Charters Towers area to provide vocational training in purpose-built, fully-equipped, modern premises.

+There are no mainstream schools in Columbia.
+The nearest government primary school is Richmond Hill State School in neighbouring Richmond Hill to the south-west.
+The nearest government secondary school is Charters Towers State High School in Charters Towers CBD to the south-west.
+There are also a number of non-government schools in Charters Towers.